nl-taiga-s/public_python/README.md

 # public_python
 ## creation
 ### convert_office_to_pdf(COTP)
-* you can convert excel, word, powerpoint to pdf.
+* You can convert excel, word, powerpoint files to pdf files.
 ### get_file_list(GFL)
-* you can get and see file list from folder.
+* You can search and see file list from folder.
 ### get_nhk_news(GN2)
-* you can get and see nhk news.
+* You can get and see nhk news.
 ### pdf_tools(PT)
-* you can edit pdf files.
+* You can edit pdf files.